University of Agriculture, Faisalabad: Sub-campus Toba Tek Singh

 A sub-campus of the University of Agriculture, Faisalabad was established in Toba Tek Singh on 5 June 2005 to study the poultry industry.
 A four-year B.Sc.
 Poultry Science is offered at this campus.
-The principal of the institute is Prof. Dr. Nisar Ahmed from the Centre of Agricultural Biochemistry and Biotechnology (CABB).
+The principal of the institute is Prof. Dr. Zia ur Rehman.

+Sub-campus Depalpur Okara

+A sub campus was established at Depalpur in 2007 and was then transferred to Okara to spread agriculture research across the country, especially in the Central Punjab.

 Academic programmes

 The following degree courses are offered:

 Intermediate (pre-Agriculture)

 This program was started in 2009.
 F.Sc.
 (Pre-Agriculture) 2-year programme at UAF Community College in PARS Campus, Jhang Road, near Faisalabad International Airport.
 After this 2 year degree, students can be admitted to any degree programme offered by the University of Agriculture Faisalabad.
 Students are selected from all across Punjab.